Have you ever wanted to swim near turtles in Hawaii? Get my ultimate guide to Laniakea Beach aka Turtle Beach on Oahu. Scroll for all the info!

 Laniakea Beach, typically known as Turtle Beach, is along the North Shore of Oahu.
 It is famous for seeing the green sea turtles sunbathing along the sand and swimming in the ocean.

-It is one of the top beaches to visit while staying on Oahu.
+It is also one of the top beaches to visit while staying on Oahu.

 Ultimate Guide to Turtle Beach on Oahu